producthunt/kittens/README.md

 Now, if you go to the main page of the app, it should show first data (check the 404 list, that one is easy to test).

+## Troubleshoot

+In case kittens all of a sudden stops reporting ensure that you didnt run over any limits of your database (eg too many rows/gb/etc).
+You might just be blocked from writing to the DB.
+(Note by andreasklinger)

 ## Slack Notifications

 ![slack screenshot](https://dl.dropboxusercontent.com/u/6237890/product_screenshots/kittens_slack.png)